top banner

 Do surge protectors lose their effectiveness over time?

-Do surge protectors go bad?
+Do surge protectors expire?

-Yes, surge protectors can go bad over time.
+Yes, surge protectors or power strips can go bad over time.
 Their effectiveness can diminish due to repeated exposure to power surges, which gradually degrade the internal components used to divert excess voltage away from connected devices.
 It's a good practice to replace surge protectors every few years or after a known significant surge event to ensure your devices remain protected.

 Featured Articles